DerMoehre/TinyTroupeOllama/README.md

 **Changes Made**:
 * Added two new functions:
   * `compose_prompt`: Generates a single string prompt for Ollama using system and user templates
-  * `compose_prompt_for_api`: Dynamically selects the appropriate prompt structure based on the configured API type
+  * `compose_prompt_for_api`: Dynamically selects the appropriate prompt structure based on the configured API type - Untested
 * Improved `extract_json` and `extract_code_block` for better handling of JSON responses from Ollama
 * Updated error handling to sanitize improperly formatted JSON outputs